bdeewang/bdeewang.github.io/_pages/activities.md

 <details class="callout-quarto note">
     <summary class="callout-header">Experiences in Mathematics</summary>
     <div class="callout-body">
-<p>I am a co-organiser for <a href="https://sites.google.com/ucsc.edu/experiencesinmath/"><b>Experiences in Mathematics</b></a> seminar series, since Spring 2024, where we invite mathematicians, in the broadest sense of the word, to come and discuss their experiences navigating the proffesional world as members of minoritised and underrepresented groups.</p>
+<p>I am a co-organiser for <a href="https://sites.google.com/ucsc.edu/experiencesinmath/"><b>Experiences in Mathematics</b></a> seminar series, since Spring 2024, where we invite mathematicians, in the broadest sense of the word, to come and discuss their experiences navigating the professional world as members of minoritised and underrepresented groups.</p>
     </div>
 </details>